julianxhokaxhiu/mockups-creator/README.md

 **Output**

-- [TYPO3](http://typo3.org/) extension output with Gulp script for building again all the "opened" files like SCSS, JS, Fonts and Icons
+- [TYPO3](http://typo3.org/) extension output with Grunt script for building again all the "opened" files like SCSS, JS, Fonts and Icons

 # Requirements